September 14, 2019

-WAVE 1 GREEN BIBS: If you have a Green Bib, you will be in Wave 1, located on the WEST side of Vernor.
+WAVE 1 BIBS: If you have a Bib no. 1 - 2000, you will be in Wave 1, located on the WEST side of Vernor.
 Line up facing the train station.
 Wave 1 will leave promptly at 9AM.

-WAVE 2 BLUE BIBS: If you have a Blue Bib, you will be in Wave 2, located on the EAST side of Vernor.
+WAVE 2 BIBS: If you have a Bib no. 2001 & up, you will be in Wave 2, located on the EAST side of Vernor.
 Line up facing the train station.
 Wave 2 will leave at or around 9:20 AM.
 It is recommended that you are lined up to leave by 9 AM.

 The ride is fully SAG and sweeper supported.
 Sweepers will ride along the route to help with minor issues such as flat tires and seat adjustments.
 We will have service stations set up along the route for help with larger repairs.
 For those unable to finish the ride, or for bikes that are unable to be repaired, we will have SAG vehicles for the bikes, and busses for you to return you to the Park.
 Please note: SAG drivers will bring you to the park when their vehicles are full.
 We kindly ask that you respect your fellow riders and bring a fully tuned bike to the event.